Skip to main content

 Regarding the time and billing control of staff at the service of the AEAT, article 6 of Regulation 2016/679 (EU), relating to the legality of processing, in section 1, letter b) states that “The processing will be lawful if at least one of the following conditions is met: (…) b) the processing is necessary for the execution of a contract to which the interested party is a party or for the application at the request of the interested party of pre-contractual measures ( …)”.

-By virtue of this precept, the processing of data is lawful, and will not require consent, when the processing of data is carried out for the fulfillment of contractual relations of an employment nature.
+Under this provision, data processing is lawful and does not require consent when the data processing is carried out for the fulfillment of contractual relations of an employment nature.

-This provision would also cover the processing of data of public employees, although their relationship is not contractual in the strict sense.
+This provision would also cover the processing of data of public employees, even if their relationship is not contractual in the strict sense.

 In both cases, the AEAT processes the fingerprint referred to in the EU Regulation, in its article 9, as “ special categories of data ”.

-Thus, article 9.1 of the aforementioned Regulation states that “ The processing of data that reveals ethnic or racial origin, political opinions, religious or philosophical convictions, or union membership, and the processing of data are prohibited. genetic data, biometric data aimed at uniquely identifying a natural person, data relating to health or data relating to the sexual life or sexual orientations of a natural person ”.
+Thus, Article 9.1 of the aforementioned Regulation states that “ The processing of data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership, and the processing of genetic data, biometric data intended to uniquely identify a natural person, data relating to the health or data relating to a natural person's sex life or sexual orientation is prohibited ”.

 However, in section 2, a series of exceptions are established in which such data may be processed.
-Specifically, letter b) of this section 2 indicates the following: “ Section 1 will not apply when one of the following circumstances occurs: (…) b) the treatment is necessary for the fulfillment of obligations and the exercise of specific rights of the data controller or the interested party in the field of labor law and social security and protection (…)”.
+Specifically, letter b) of this section 2 states the following: “ Section 1 shall not apply when one of the following circumstances occurs: (…) b) the processing is necessary for the fulfillment of obligations and the exercise of specific rights of the data controller or the interested party in the field of labor law and social security and protection (…)”.

-Regarding guaranteeing security in the control of access to buildings by personnel who perform their duties in AEAT buildings, in article 32 “ Security guards and their specialty ” of Law 5/2014 on Private Security establishes that:
+Regarding ensuring security in the access control to buildings by personnel performing their duties in AEAT buildings, Article 32 “ Security guards and their specialty ” of Law 5/2014 on Private Security, establishes that:

 1. Security guards will perform the following functions:

-a) Exercise surveillance and protection of assets, establishments, places and events, both private and public, as well as the protection of people who may be in them, carrying out the necessary checks, records and preventions to comply with their duties. mission.
+a) To exercise surveillance and protection of property, establishments, places and events, both private and public, as well as the protection of persons who may be present therein, carrying out the necessary checks, searches and precautions to fulfil its mission.

-b) Carry out identity checks, personal items, packages, merchandise or vehicles, including their interior, at the access or inside of buildings or properties where they provide services, without In no case can they retain personal documentation, but they can prevent access to said buildings or properties.
-Refusal to display identification or allow control of personal items, packages, merchandise or vehicles will entitle individuals to prevent access or order them to abandon the property or property that is the object of their protection .”
+b) Carry out identity checks, checks on personal items, packages, merchandise or vehicles, including the interior of these, at the entrance or inside buildings or properties where they provide services, without, under any circumstances, being able to retain personal documentation, but they may prevent access to said buildings or properties.
+Refusal to show identification or to allow the inspection of personal items, packages, merchandise or the vehicle will empower them to prevent access to individuals or to order them to abandon the building or property that is the object of their protection .”

-According to this, and in accordance with what is established in article 6.1.f of the Regulation, the consent of the interested parties is not necessary, since art.
-51 of Law 4/2014 recognizes the right to “equip oneself with private security measures aimed at protecting people and property and ensuring the normal development of one's personal or business activities.”
+According to this, and in accordance with the provisions of article 6.1.f of the Regulation, the consent of the interested parties is not necessary, since article 51 of Law 4/2014 recognizes the right to "provide themselves with private security measures aimed at the protection of persons and property and ensuring the normal development of their personal or business activities."

-• Personnel at the service of the AEAT and any other employee, public or private, who performs their duties in AEAT buildings.
+• Personnel serving the AEAT and any other employee, public or private, who performs their duties in AEAT buildings.

 Details